YGBStudio/PowerWP4j/README.md

 ### Does PowerWP4j provide default implementations of its extension interfaces?
 Yes.
 Default implementations are provided in the `net.ygbstudio.powerwp4j.models.schema` package.
-All built-in implementations are prefixed with `WP`.
+All built-in schema implementations are prefixed with `WP`.

+Default taxonomy enums are provided in the `net.ygbstudio.powerwp4j.models.taxonomies` package.
+Taxonomies are separated from the schema models to improve clarity, maintain coherence, and simplify usage.

 ### Is this library safe for production use?
 PowerWP4j can be used in production automation workflows, provided that: